PUBLICATION

 Resources: CISA Secure by Design Pledge (CVEs), SSDF RV.1.3.

-For products used in service of critical infrastructure or NCFs, not having a published vulnerability disclosure policy (VDP) that includes the product in its scope is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+12) Not having a published vulnerability disclosure policy (VDP) that includes the product in its scope is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.

 Recommended actions:

-- Commits to not recommending or pursuing legal action against anyone engaging in good faith efforts to follow the VDP,
+• Commits to not recommending or pursuing legal action against anyone engaging in good faith efforts to follow the VDP;

 Resources: CISA Secure by Design Pledge (Vulnerability Disclosure Policy), SSDF RV.1.3, ISO 29147.